 On March 1, 2018, the Individual plan became the Free plan, which allows users to connect up to three social channels of any combination, instead of one per social network.
 In addition, the Free plan was simplified and some features were removed.
 In this guide, we aim to answer any questions that might have arisen as a result of this change.

 How the Free plan differs from the Individual plan

-On the Individual plan, users were able to connect one social account per network.
-On the new Free plan, users are able to connect up to three social accounts of any combination, which could include multiple Facebook accounts for example.
+On the Individual plan, users were able to connect one social channel per network.
+On the new Free plan, users are able to connect up to three channels of any combination, which could include multiple Facebook accounts for example.

 In addition, the following features were removed:

 - bit.ly and j.mp link shorteners

 - Share Next option

 - Analytics on posts within the Posts Report

 - Finish Later feature on iOS and Android apps